havk64/holbertonschool-linux_programming/0x09-libasm/README.md

 ## Development environment

-The examples were tested/assembled in the following environment:
+The routines/examples were tested/assembled in the following environment:
 - Linux, Ubuntu 14.04LTS
 - GCC 4.8.8
 - Nasm 2.10.09